Skip to main content

 No matter the country, practicality wins.

-Items people use daily — such as bottles, pens, and bags — are the ones that quietly keep your logo in front of them for months or even years.
+Items people use daily, such as bottles, pens, and bags, quietly keep your logo in front of them for months or even years.

 Why Promotional Products Still Outperform Digital Ads

-The ASI report found that the average cost per impression (CPI) for promotional products is less than one-tenth of a cent — significantly lower than the cost of digital advertising.
+The ASI report found that the average cost per impression (CPI) for promotional products is less than one-tenth of a cent, which is much lower than the cost of digital advertising.
 Here is a table of results from the ASI study.

 Channel Estimated Cost per Impression